tanishq9609-alt/Hypenex-AI-operating-system/SESSION_01_SUMMARY.md

 8. Human approval checkpoints.
 9. Where Claude is used.
 10. Where ChatGPT is used.
-11. How projects (like Hypnex) interact with the operating system.
+11. How projects (like hypenex) interact with the operating system.
 12. How reusable templates and prompts should be organised.

 Only after this architecture is finalised should we begin writing or rewriting engine content.